Developed by: Michael C. Wittmann, Richard N. Steinberg, Edward F. Redish, and the Physics Education Research Group at the University of Maryland

 You can download the tutorials, pre-tests, and homework for free from the Activity-Based Tutorials website.
 You will need to contact Joe Redish for the password, following the instructions on the site.
 You can download a sample tutorial from PhysPort.

-These tutorials have also been published as a book that you can order from Wiley or from Amazon.
+These tutorials have also been published as a book.

 Research